TimboKZ/Chonky/stories/01-File-Browser-basics/04-Actions.md

 export const MyComponent = () => {
     const actions = [
-        ChonkyActions.CopyFiles, // Adds a shortcut, Ctrl+C
-        ChonkyActions.CreateFolder, // Adds a button to the toolbar ChonkyActions.UploadFiles, // Adds a button to the toolbar ChonkyActions.DownloadFiles, // Adds a button to the toolbar ];
+        ChonkyActions.CreateFolder, // Adds a button to the toolbar ChonkyActions.UploadFiles, // Adds a button
+        ChonkyActions.DownloadFiles, // Adds a button
+        ChonkyActions.CopyFiles, // Adds a button and a shortcut: Ctrl+C

+    ];

     return (